ApiniLabs/PAC-Attributes/README.md

 > [!WARNING]
 > **Draft Specification**
 >
-> This document is a draft.
+> This document is in draft state.
 Contents are subject to change.
 >
 > We invite you to join the discussion [on Discord](https://discord.gg/gjJwJcC8).